INTO-CPS-Association/plant-controller/pt/green_house_1/README.md

 pip install poetry               #Specifically install poetry to your system
 # If you have poetry installed globally
-poetry env activate              # shows the command to activate venv pylint src --rcfile=../.pylintrc # runs linting checks
+poetry env activate              # shows the command to activate venv pylint src --rcfile=.pylintrc    # runs linting checks

 poetry install                   # installs all required python packages poetry build                     # builds cp-sens package that can be published on pip